 Who’s Who at Based On A True Story…

-I’m in my early 40s.
+I’m in my mid 40s.
 I’ve been a veterinarian since 1997.
 I’ve been blogging here since January 2005 and for a year before that on a free site.
 I was raised a hard-core evangelical Christian but left the faith after vet school.
-Now I’m a not very devout pagan/eastern religion influenced something.
+Now I’m a nothing.

 Originally I’m from PA but I moved to Ohio in 1998 when I married The EX.
 That lasted for 9 years until he decided at the tail end of an adoption process that he couldn’t handle having adopted children instead of biological children and took off.
 It turned out to be the best thing that ever happened to me but it didn’t seem that way at the time.
 I stayed in the area because my job and my friends are here and it doesn’t snow here as much as it does in PA.
 In 2012 we moved again to the northern part of Ohio for The Husband’s job.